 To prepare, consider contributing to a health savings account (HSA) during your working years if you have access to one.
 HSAs allow you to save pre-tax dollars, grow them tax-free, and withdraw funds tax-free for qualifying medical expenses.
 For those nearing retirement, look into supplemental Medicare plans, such as Medigap or Medicare Advantage, to help cover costs not included in Original Medicare.

 Long-term care insurance is another option to explore, as it can help offset the high costs of extended care, including assisted living or nursing home expenses.
 Additionally, maintaining a healthy lifestyle by staying active and addressing preventive care needs can reduce future medical costs.
-Planning ahead with these strategies can ease the financial burden of healthcare in retirement.
+Planning with these strategies can ease the financial burden of healthcare in retirement.

 Bottom Line